 Fragile X syndrome is the most common cause of autism.
-Even though the single gene that’s responsible for it was discovered in 1991, and the disease is detected by a simple blood test, there’s no treatment or cure.
+Even though the single gene that’s responsible for it was discovered in 1991, and Fragile X is detected by a simple blood test, there’s no treatment or cure.

 “We began with 600-800 potential protein targets, searching for the equivalent of a needle in a haystack,” said Hongbing Wang, MSU physiologist and study co-author.
 “Our needle turned out to be ADCY1.
 When we compared levels of this protein in Fragile X mouse model to normal controls, we saw a 20-25 percent increase of ADCY1.”